FittingHome/pld-builder/README.md

 # PLD-Builder 👷

-Monorepository that contains three packages:
+Monorepository that contains three packages :

 ### Core ⚛️
 > Package that contains functions and interfaces used in other packages